apache/beam/website/www/site/content/en/documentation/dsls/dataframes/differences-from-pandas.md

 # Differences from Pandas

-The Apache Beam DataFrame API aims to be a drop-in replacement for Pandas DataFrame, but there are a few differences to be aware of.
-The Beam DataFrame API is adapted for deferred processing, and Beam doesn’t implement all of the Pandas DataFrame operations.
+The Apache Beam DataFrame API aims to be a drop-in replacement for Pandas, but there are a few differences to be aware of.
 This page describes divergences between the Beam and Pandas APIs and provides tips for working with the Beam DataFrame API.

 ## Working with Pandas sources